juanhenao21/financial_response_spread_year/README.md

 $ git clone https://github.com/juanhenao21/financial_response_spread_year.git
 ```

-To install all the `Pyton` packages needed I recommend to create a virtual
+To install all the `Python` packages needed I recommend to create a virtual
 environment and install them from the `requirements.txt` file.
 To install the
 packages from terminal, you can use